-Clayton MO became the county seat when the City of St. Louis, anxious to separate itself from its countrified cousins, split from St. Louis County in 1876, the county courts “long-housed within city limits” were left without a home.
+Clayton MO became the county seat of St Louis County when the City of St. Louis, anxious to separate itself from its countrified cousins, split from St. Louis County in 1876, the county courts “long-housed within city limits” were left without a home.
 After much consideration, County officials chose a site donated by two native Virginian farmers, Ralph Clayton and Martin Hanley which is now known as Clayton MO.
 Source

 In addition to residential, Clayton’s central business district combines 7,000,000 square feet of prestigious office space with the vitality of 1,000,000 square feet of retail space.
 The retail community includes 86 award-winning restaurants and 225 charming shops, boutiques and personal service businesses.